 Tapas at Canete.
 To really delight your taste buds with Tapas, Canete is definitely worth a visit.
-It’s busy (very busy), the waiters are fantastic and the selection of gourmet tapas was unreal.
+It’s busy (very busy), the waiters are hilarious and the selection of gourmet tapas was unreal.
 The spicy meatball and green beans are a must order.
 This one is really popular, so I suggest trying to book ahead.

 A few of the fabulous dishes we tried at Canete washed down with their take on the Sangria.

 Alsur Café.
 I really liked this little café and the food was really yummy and well priced.
-We chose to have a selection of the tapas and a burger to share, which were both beautiful.
+We chose to have a selection of the tapas and a burger to share, which were both great.
 The fresh fruit juices are an absolute must on a summer’s day.

 Paella at Colom.
 A trip to Spain isn’t really complete without enjoying excessive amounts of this traditional rice dish.
 Grab a jug of Sangria and wash it down at Colom Restaurant.